modernweb-dev/rocket/site/pages/10--docs/30--guides/20--social-media.rocket.md

 `;
 ```

-There is quite some much in there so let's go though the code.
+There is quite a lot in there so let's go though the code.

 ```js
 import { pageTree } from '#src/layouts/layoutData.js';